Author - Advocate Divyam Agarwal

 (b) The firm can file a suit against third parties, and

 (c) The firm can file a case against the partners.

-The following characteristics of a partnership form of business establish the importance of partnerships and prove how it is better than other forms of business:-
+The following characteristics exhibits need for partnership business establish the importance of partnership act 1932 and prove how it is better than other forms of business:-

 For any Business / Company Registration & Winding Up related matter, please Post Your Requirement anonymously and get free proposals OR find the Best Business / Company Registration & Winding Up Lawyers and book a free appointment directly.